 - Selling or liquidating assets (such as retirement accounts, 529 plans or after-tax investments)

 - You’ll be right.
 If that’s the case, then you’ve bought yourself some peace of mind.
-Even then, you might pick up a piece of tax advice based upon your situation.
+Even then, you might pick up a piece of tax advice based on your situation.

 - You’ll be wrong.
-If you’re wrong, here’s your chance to either save some money, or to save some peace of mind with the IRS.
-You can also go back (up to 3 years) to see if filing an amended return is in order.
-Odds are, you won’t be completely off.
+If you’re wrong, here’s your chance to either save some money or save some peace of mind with the IRS.
+You can also go back (up to three years) to see if filing an amended return is in order.
+The odds are, you won’t be completely off.
 However, tax calculations are complicated enough so that even one adjustment or one new piece of information will change an entire tax return.
 Having a professional set of eyes looking at your finances could mean a huge difference.

-Different Professional Tax Services & Types of Tax Professionals
+Different Professional Tax Services and Types of Tax Professionals

 Should You Use an Independent Tax Firm?